SnootyMonkey/coming-soon/README.md

 (Here is the [configuration file](https://github.com/SnootyMonkey/coming-soon/blob/master/examples/ideaferret/config.edn) for the IdeaFerret example.)

-It's also very free (as in, free to do whatever you like with it), so if it only does 80% of what you want, and you prefer to do the other 20% in Clojure/ClojureScript, it's probably for you.
+It's also very free (as in free to do whatever you like with it), so if it only does 80% of what you want, and you prefer to do the other 20% in Clojure/ClojureScript, it's probably for you.

 Or if you want to go nuts on the templates and build some truly custom HTML and CSS for your landing page, then you have that option.
 You aren't locked into off-the-shelf templates or WYSIWYG editors or limited customization options like you are with many of the software as a service landing pages.